Northern Ireland peacemakers urge end to political impasse

 But critics say the U.K. government has been, at best, careless with Northern Ireland’s peace — especially by leading Britain out of the European Union following a 2016 referendum.

+“Brexit was a disaster for the peace process,” said Bertie Ahern, who was Ireland's prime minister during the 1990s peace talks.
+“It opened up things that were closed.”

-Brexit shook the peace settlement by creating friction between Britain, the EU — including member state Ireland — and the U.S. It also destabilized the delicate political balance in Northern Ireland, by reviving the need for a customs border between the EU and now ex-member the U.K. An open border between Northern Ireland and EU member Ireland is one of the foundations of peace, so checks were imposed instead on goods moving from mainland Britain to Northern Ireland.
+Brexit destabilized the delicate political balance in Northern Ireland, by reviving the need for a customs border between the EU and now ex-member the U.K. An open border between Northern Ireland and EU member Ireland is one of the foundations of peace, so checks were imposed instead on goods moving from mainland Britain to Northern Ireland.

-That unsettled unionists, who see the economic barrier as undermining Northern Ireland's place in the United Kingdom, and triggered the DUP's government walkout.
-The party has not returned, despite a deal reached by the U.K. and the EU in February to remove many of the border checks.
+That unsettled unionists, who see the economic barrier as undermining Northern Ireland's place in the United Kingdom.
+The DUP walked out and has not returned, despite a deal reached by the U.K. and the EU in February to remove many of the border checks.

 Increasing numbers of people argue that power-sharing must be tweaked to reflect the growing importance of forces such as the Alliance Party, which defines itself as neither unionist nor nationalist.